-and then we can describe the three tradeoff diagrams accordingly. \begin{enumerate}[start=1,label={Case \arabic*:}, leftmargin = 2.35\parindent] \item When $\delta\ge 1$ and $0\le \epsilon\le 1$, we obtain that $l_2$ is always above $l_1$ in the interval $(0,1)$, and thus only the constraint from $l_1$ is active.
+Case 1: When $\delta\ge 1$ and $0\le \epsilon\le 1$, $l_2$ is always above $l_1$ in the interval $(0,1)$, and thus only the constraint from $l_1$ is active.
 We note that this case is below the DT phase transition.
 This case corresponds to the left plot in Figure \ref{fig:dt}.

-\item When $\delta<1$ and $\epsilon$ is sufficiently small, we see that $l_1$ and $l_2$ intersects.
+Case 2: When $\delta<1$ and $\epsilon$ is sufficiently small, $l_1$ and $l_2$ intersect.
 Hence both constraints from $l_1$ and $l_2$ are active.
 However, $l_2$ is always above and thus never intersects with $q^\star$ on $(0,1)$.
 Similar to Case 1, it is below the DT phase transition.
-This case corresponds to the middle plot of Figure \ref{fig:dt}. \item When $\delta<1$ and $\epsilon$ is sufficiently large, again $l_1$ and $l_2$ intersect, and $l_2$ also intersects with $q^\star$ within $(0,1)$.
+This case corresponds to the middle plot of Figure \ref{fig:dt}.

+Case 3: When $\delta<1$ and $\epsilon$ is sufficiently large, again $l_1$ and $l_2$ intersect, and $l_2$ also intersects with $q^\star$ within $(0,1)$.
 We observe the DT phase transition.
 This case corresponds to the right plot of Figure \ref{fig:dt}.
-Surprisingly, the maximum TPP achievable by the Lasso is exactly where $l_2$ and $q^\star$ intersect. \end{enumerate}
+Surprisingly, the maximum TPP achievable by the Lasso is exactly where $l_2$ and $q^\star$ intersect.